Musa Bin Jaafar Bin Hassan

-His Excellency, Ambassador Dr Musa Bin Jaafar Bin Hassan was a career diplomat and academic from the Sultanate of Oman.
-Dr. Hassan was one of the longest-serving diplomats to UNESCO as Ambassador, Permanent Delegate of Oman from 1984 to 2009.
+Musa Bin Jaafar Bin Hassan was a career diplomat and academic from the Sultanate of Oman., and one of the longest-serving diplomats to UNESCO as ambassador, Permanent Delegate of Oman from 1984 to 2009.
 He was promoted to Adviser with Special Grade at the Permanent Delegation in 2009 and continued in this capacity until 2016.
 From 2016 until his retirement in 2018 he served at the Embassy of Oman in Paris.
 He was decorated with 1 UNESCO Gold Medal, 3 UNESCO Silver Medals as well as the honorary title of "Ambassador for Peace".
 Dr. Musa Bin Jaafar Bin Hassan died in Paris, France on 26 September 2020.

 Early life and education

-Born in 1950, His Excellency came from the family of one of the biggest merchants in the commercial centre of Oman, Mutrah.
-As a young man, he studied Geography at Beirut University in Lebanon, before returning to Oman in 1976.
+Hassan was born in 1950 to a merchant family in the commercial centre of Oman, Mutrah.
+As a young man, he studied geography at Beirut University in Lebanon, before returning to Oman in 1976.

-His talents were soon recognised as he was appointed the Director of the Department of Cultural Relations at the Ministry of Education.
+He was appointed the Director of the Department of Cultural Relations at the Ministry of Education.
 In the same year, he was named for the second time as President of the Al-Alhy Club and in 1983 was elected as the first Secretary-General of the University Club in Muscat, which later became known as the 'Cultural Club'.

 Diplomatic work

-In 1982, His Excellency's position at the Ministry of Education was extended to Director General of Missions and External Relations.
+In 1982, Hassan's position at the Ministry of Education was extended to Director General of Missions and External Relations.
 In this capacity, he attended the conferences of UNESCO, the Office of International Education, and The Arab Organisation for Education, Culture, and Science.
-In 1984, He was appointed as Ambassador, Permanent Delegate of the Sultanate of Oman to UNESCO, in Paris, France and went on to develop an esteemed diplomatic career.
+In 1984, He was appointed as Ambassador, Permanent Delegate of the Sultanate of Oman to UNESCO, in Paris, France.

-Dr Hassan's work as a permanent delegate of Oman from 1984 to 2009, during which time he served as President of the General Conference, culminated in a UNESCO gold medal and three UNESCO silver medals.
+Hassan worked as a permanent delegate of Oman from 1984 to 2009, during which time he served as President of the General Conference.
+He was awarded a UNESCO gold medal and three UNESCO silver medals.

-In 2009, Dr Hassan was promoted by Royal Decree to the position of Adviser with Special Grade as the Permanent Delegate of Oman to UNESCO from 2009 to 2016.
+In 2009, Hassan was promoted by Royal Decree to the position of Adviser with Special Grade as the Permanent Delegate of Oman to UNESCO from 2009 to 2016.
 From 2016 until his retirement at the end of 2018, he continued his diplomatic work as Adviser with Special Grade at the Embassy of the Sultanate of Oman in Paris.